atooms-mirror/postprocessing/README.md

 - numpy
 - [atooms](https://gitlab.info-ufr.univ-montp2.fr/atooms/postprocessing.git)
 - [optional] argh (only needed when using `pp.py`)
-- [optional] tqdm (only needed to enable progress bars)
+- [optional] tqdm (enable progress bars)
-- [optional] argcomplete (only needed to enable tab-completion for `pp.py`)
+- [optional] argcomplete (enable tab-completion for `pp.py`)

 Installation
 ------------
-From the python package index
+If you cannot install the package system-wide, you can still install it in the user space.
+Either from pypi
 ```
-pip install atooms-pp
+pip install --user atooms-pp
 ```

-From the code repository
+or cloning the project repo
 ```
 git clone https://gitlab.info-ufr.univ-montp2.fr/atooms/postprocessing.git
 cd postprocessing
 make user
 ```
-This will install `pp.py` under `~/.local/bin`.
+The commands above will install `pp.py` under `~/.local/bin`.
 Make sure this folder is in your `$PATH`.
-Alternatively, install the package system-wide with `sudo make install`.